deco-cx/inspect-vscode/README.md

 # Inspect in VSCode

-This is a simple extension for [deno/fresh](https://fresh.deno.dev) projects that allows you to inspect your code in VSCode.
+This is a simple extension for [deno/fresh](https://fresh.deno.dev) projects that allows you to inspect your components' source code in VSCode.
 This repository includes a sample site (the fresh website) to show how it works.
+Activate the extension and click on any component.
+Your browser will attempt to navigate to the source code file in your project.

-This is a native feature in our deno-native CMS, [`live`](https://github.com/deco-cx/live).
+This is a native feature in [`live`](https://github.com/deco-cx/live), the upcoming deno-native CMS.

 ### Usage